waldoj/nga-moving-target-indicator-modernization-software/00_RFQ.md

 Page size for all documents provided shall be **8.5 x 11** inches and shall be single spaced with at least **1** inch margins for all sides.
 The font size shall be no less than **12 points**.
 Files **shall not** be zipped (.zip).

-Do not lock or encrypt any files emailed as part of the proposal submission.
-Perform a virus check prior to emailing any files; a virus infected file may cause rejection of that file and could result in the offeror no longer being considered for award.
-All submissions related to this RFQ and the above Acquisition Events shall be submitted via e-mail to the following:
+Do not lock or encrypt any files submitted as part of the proposal submission.
+Perform a virus check prior to submitting any files; a virus infected file may cause rejection of that file and could result in the offeror no longer being considered for award.
+All questions related to this RFQ and the above Acquisition Events shall be submitted via the GitHub or submitted to GSA eBuy RFQ1306427 by the due date.
+If you have any issue submitting questions, please contact the following:

 |**Karen L. Eichelberger** | **Contracting Officer** |[Karen.L.Eichelberger@nga.mil](mailto:Karen.L.Eichelberger@nga.mil)|
 | --- | --- | --- |